mrocamora/carat/README.md

 Installation
 ------------

-The latest stable release is available on PyPI, and you can install it by saying
+The latest stable release is available on PyPI, and you can install it by
 ```
 pip install carat
 ```

-To build librosa from source, say `python setup.py build`.
+To build carat from source, use `python setup.py build`.
-Then, to install librosa, say `python setup.py install`.
+Then, to install carat, say `python setup.py install`.
 If all went well, you should be able to execute the demo scripts under `examples/` (OS X users should follow the installation guide given below).